Overview of Damages and Accounting Basics

 The most important part of a damages calculation is estimating what would have happened had the breach not occurred.
 There are three commonly used ways of doing this:

 - The company’s own forecast.
 If the company had its own forecast of the future profits it expected to make, this may be the best data to use to estimate what would have happened but for the breach.
 However, before relying on a forecast, one needs to consider the purpose for which it was prepared, and how accurate it is likely to be.
-If the forecast was prepared for the company’s bank, which had carried out due diligence and lent the claimant money based on this forecast, and if the company’s actual results over the past five years have always been within 5 per cent of its forecasts, then one could feel reasonably confident in relying on the forecast.
-If, on the other hand, the company’s forecast was limited to a single sheet of paper prepared by the directors after the breach of contract occurred, and it had never actually achieved its budget in the past, one would not feel confident in relying on the forecast without first determining whether serious adjustments must be made to it.
+If the forecast was prepared for the company’s bank, which had carried out due diligence and lent the claimant money based on this forecast, and if the company’s actual results over the past five years have always been within 5 per cent of its forecasts, one could feel reasonably confident in relying on the forecast.
+If, however, the company’s forecast was limited to a single sheet of paper prepared by the directors after the breach of contract occurred, and it had never actually achieved its budget in the past, one would not feel confident in relying on the forecast without first determining whether serious adjustments must be made to it.

 - Extrapolating from the past to the future.
 Where a company has been operating for many years, and has a track record of always achieving a certain level of sales and profit, and where profits have grown consistently at, say, 5 per cent per year, the best estimate of future profits may be an extrapolation of past profits.
 This may be based on professional judgement, or it may be based on a statistical regression line, which estimates the future based on the past.